PrepareRI Internship Program

 What types of jobs will student interns be doing?

-Creating and finalizing job descriptions with employers is also in progress, and the intermediary will match student applicants to internship opportunities based on their interests and skills.
+Creating and finalizing job descriptions with employers is also in progress, and Skills for Rhode Island’s Future will match student applicants to internship opportunities based on their interests and skills.
 We anticipate a variety of job descriptions; some job descriptions may combine multiple categories of day-to-day tasks and larger projects, and some may require specific technical skills.
 Among others, we do expect that job descriptions may include tasks in the following categories:

 - Communications and Social Media